Quozlet/BirbBot/README.md

 * macOS: [Homebrew](https://brew.sh/)
 * Windows: [Scoop](https://scoop.sh/)

+Access to a [PostgreSQL](https://www.postgresql.org/) database is required.

 #### Developing with Go

 For the `!fortune` and `!cowsay` commands, [`fortune`](https://www.ibiblio.org/pub/linux/games/amusements/fortune/!INDEX.html) and [`cowsay`](https://github.com/tnalpgge/rank-amateur-cowsay) should be installed if developing locally with Go.

-`!rss`/`!sub` subscriptions are stored in a [SQLite](https://sqlite.org/index.html) database.
-While not strictly a dependency, SQLite can be installed to manually interact with the database
+Persistent data (such as `!sub`/`!rss` subscriptions or saved `!w`/`!weather` locations) are stored in a PostgreSQL database.
+This requires some PostgreSQL database to be accessible to the application at startup, either from the local network (installation or VM/container), or remotely.

+_The chosen PostgresSQL Go library ([pgx](https://github.com/jackc/pgx)) can perform certain optimizations if it's the only database, thus the lack of a fallback database if no PostgreSQL instance can be accessed._

 Consider copying [`pre-commit`](pre-commit) as a [Git hook](https://git-scm.com/docs/githooks): `cp pre-commit .git/hooks/pre-commit`.

 #### Developing with Docker

-You must rebuild Docker each time, otherwise all dependencies are taken care of.
+You must rebuild the Docker container for any change, but all dependencies will be resolved inside the container.

+A [Docker compose](https://docs.docker.com/compose/) script is provided that instantiates a clean PostgreSQL instance to be used with the containerized application. `docker-compose build` creates the container, and `docker-compose up` starts them.
+The bot will (by design) crash until it can acquire a database connection.

 #### Bot Authorization